teicheld/realtimeStreamFS/README.md

 ###### Linux:

-	for i in {1..50}; do ./tests/grid_generator.perl 60 30 10 | ./realtimeStreamFS; done
+- let the program pass a bunch of executions with increasing field-width.

-- let the program pass a bunch of tests
+	for i in {1..100}; do echo execution $i; ./tests/grid_generator.perl $i 13 3 | ./realtimeStreamFS; done

 ###### Linux: